AstroFederica/GingaFit/README.md

 - output folders;
 - psf-stamp size, pixel scale, magnitude zeropoint, exposure time, NCOMBINE.

+The code can be run sequentially (see Jupyter notebooks) or in parallel, using the scripts pipeline_DES_parallel_script.py and pipeline_HST_parallel_script.py .
 All the outputs will be authomatically stored in the indicated output folders.
+They will include the derived images and several models for parametric fitting, plus python scripts to run then with Galfit either sequencially or in parallel.

+Before running GingaFit:
-The code can be run sequentially (see Jupyter notebooks) or in parallel, using the scripts pipeline_DES_parallel_script.py and pipeline_HST_parallel_script.py .
-The example datasets (from public releases of HST and the Dark Energy Survey) can be downloaded following the link in the readme file dave in the Data folder.
+- The example datasets (from public releases of HST and the Dark Energy Survey) can be downloaded following the link in the readme file dave in the Data folder;
-The output folders will include several models for parametric fitting, plus python scripts to run then with Galfit either sequencially or in parallel.
+- Install the required python packages using pip install -r requirements.txt

 For further information, please contact the author, federica.tarsitano@unige.ch .
 Thank you!